[Updated: April 2020]

 - Avoid eating raw or undercooked foods.
 Use different boards and utensils for raw and cooked foods.

-- If you wear a facemask, make surer to cover your mouth and nose and avoid touching the mask when it’s on.
+- Wearing facemasks are highly recommended, make sure to cover your mouth and nose and avoid touching the mask when it’s on.

 - Throw away single-use facemasks immediately after use and wash your hands immediately afterwards.

 If you develop a fever, cough and/or difficulty breathing, take note of the following:

 - Seek medical attention immediately and share your previous travel history with your healthcare provider.

 - When coughing and sneezing, cover your mouth and nose with a tissue or flexed elbow – throw the tissue away immediately and wash your hands.